 - Michelle Sandberg, MD (Santa Clara Valley Medical Center and Stanford Pediatrics): A Clinician's Call to Action

-Looking for a Spring Quarter elective?
+Looking for a Winter Quarter elective?
 In search of a course to feed your mind and soul?
 Consider one of the electives below!

 OMSW is committed to promoting positive learning environments for all students.
 There are several confidential avenues for reporting an incident of student mistreatment.